Legacy-System/Legacy/README.md

 <a href="https://discord.gg/Vx9CpmTy">Discord</a>

-We also have a clan in-game if you wished to be invited called Legacy Help Desk (legacyhelp)
+We also have a clan in-game if you wished to be invited.
+The clan is called - Legacy Help Desk (legacyhelp)